SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 Notice the line **i++** - this is the same as saying **i = i + 1** It does exactly the same thing but it is just more convenient to write.

-It's important that the condition inside the parenthesis becomes false at some point - otherwise, we'll have what's known as an infinite loop!
+It's important that the condition inside the parentheses becomes false at some point - otherwise, we'll have what's known as an infinite loop!

 ### Exercise (10 minutes)